Chemins de fer de la Corse: Current rolling stock

 There are also ten Billard railcars that have had their engines removed, used as trailers.
 These include XR113, XR504, XR505 and XR526.

-Twelve AMG800 railcars are scheduled to be delivered between June 2007 and 2009.
+Twelve AMG800 railcars were delivered between June 2007 and 2009.
 These will reduce journey times on the Bastia-Corte-Ajaccio route to 2h 30m and allow the Soulé railcars to be transferred to the Bastia-Calvi route.
 The first AMG800 railcar arrived on 23 June 2007.